FOR IMMEDIATE RELEASE

 Echo Theater Company’s 25th anniversary season

-Clare (Troy Leigh-Anne Johnson, last seen at the Echo in The Wolves) is just a regular teenager living in 13th century Italy, trying out hairstyles and waiting to get married… until a man named Francis (Michael Sturgis, seen at the Echo in Gloria) starts ranting in the courtyard.
+Clare (Jordan Hull, best known for her role in The L Word: Generation Q on Showtime) is just a regular teenager living in 13th century Italy, trying out hairstyles and waiting to get married… until a man named Francis (Michael Sturgis, seen at the Echo in Gloria) starts ranting in the courtyard.
 Clare and her sister Beatrice (Donna Zadeh, The Wolves) might just as well be living in 21st Century Calabasas or Beverly Hills.
 They worry about the latest styles, and gossip about boys with their live-in help (Kari Lee Cartwright and Martica De Cardenas).
 Together with their mother, Ortolana (Ann Noble), they do their best to be socially conscious and “give back,” donating leftover food to the poor (Tony DeCarlo) and organizing clothing drives.
 But what happens when your eyes are opened to the injustice of the world around you — and you can’t look away?

 According to Atik, “I found I was having a lot of conversations with my friends in which we would despair about everything from income inequality to homelessness to the refugee crisis and famine in Yemen.
 We would get ourselves all worked up over dinner, and then I’d go back to my apartment and turn on Netflix and resume my normal life.
 This reminded me of the story of St. Clare who became radicalized as a teenager, at 18.
 She didn’t just feel bad about the state of the world, she had the conviction — and strength — to actually sacrifice for what she believed in.”